tpaxia/clz80/README.md

 The code is derived from Nascom 8K Basic 4.7 (included in ROMWBW) with a modified memory map and serial I/O on the 8251.

 The executable is at $E000.
-The first page ($00-$FF) has the interrupt jump tables. $100-$145 is reserved for the variables and buffers for the serial I/O. The Basic workspace starts at $145.
+The first page ($00-$FF) has the interrupt jump tables. $100-$145 is reserved for the variables and  serial I/O buffers.
+The Basic workspace starts at $145.
 Finally the Basic program is stored starting from $23E.